Daffodil LogoSt Mary's Church, Dymock

 Deanery

-A group of parishes (and/or benefices) from a particular area grouped together under the leadership of an ‘Area Dean’.
+A group of parishes from a geographic area grouped together under the leadership of an ‘Area Dean’.

-2. It provides fellowship and spirituality for the member parishes, offering them any assistance it is in a position to provide, especially if there should be a dispute in or between a parish(s) and during a 'Vacancy' (ie: change of priest - previously called an Interregnum).
-Ideally a Deanery should enable expertise & experience to be shared between its parishes.
+2. The Deanery provides fellowship and support for its members, offering them any assistance it's in a position to provide, especially if there should be a dispute in or between parishes and during a 'Vacancy' (ie: change of Incumbent).
+Ideally a Deanery should enable expertise & experience to be shared between its member parishes.

 Deanery Chapter Deanery Synod*